doroahn/doroahn.github.io/_pages/about.md

 ======

 **peer-reviewed journals**
+- **Ahn, Dorothy & Ziling Zhu. to appear.
+A bridge to definiteness: Identifying unique and relational definites through bridging.** Natural Language Semantics.
 - **Ahn, Dorothy.
 2022.
 Indirectly direct: An account of demonstratives and pointing.** Linguistics & Philosophy.
 45: 1345–139.
 - **Ahn, Dorothy & Heejeong Ko.
 2022.
 On non-conservativity of Korean floating quantifiers.** Glossa: a journal of general linguistics.
 7(1).
 - **Ahn, Dorothy & Jesse Snedeker.
 2021.
 Early acquisition of plural morphology in a classifier language: Data from Korean 2-4 year olds.** In Language Learning & Development.